aspose-words/Aspose.Words-Documentation/net/what-s-new-in-aspose-words-for-net/_index.md

 ### Report Generation

 A condition evaluation extension point has been introduced.
-This enables users to implement custom evaluation for the IF and COMPARE fields which are very popular upon creating different types of reports.
+This allows users to implement custom evaluation for the IF and COMPARE fields which are very popular upon creating different types of reports.

 ### Other